-During 2018, we did not provide any compensation to Mr. Ganot, our President and Chief Executive Officer, for his service as a member of our Board.
-Mr. Ganot's compensation as an executive officer is set forth below under "Executive Compensation-2018 Summary Compensation Table."
+During 2019, we did not provide any compensation to Mr. Ganot, our President and Chief Executive Officer, for his service as a member of our Board.
+Mr. Ganot's compensation as an executive officer is set forth below under " Executive Compensation-2019 Summary Compensation Table."

 Non-employee director compensation is set by our Board of Directors at the recommendation of our compensation committee.
-In 2018, the compensation committee retained Radford, an AON Hewitt company, to assist in assessing our non-employee director compensation program and provide recommendations in order to establish the compensation program.
+In 2019, the compensation committee retained Radford, an AON Hewitt company, to assist in assessing our non-employee director compensation program and provide recommendations with respect to the compensation program.